leightonpayne/mmseqs-cluster/config/README.md

 svn export https://github.com/leightonpayne/mmseqs-cluster/branches/master/.test/
 ```

-To run the worflow on the example data, simply run:
+To run the workflow on the example data, simply run:

 ```bash
 snakemake --cores all --use-conda